Sophia B. Jones

-Sophia Bethena Jones (May 16, 1857 – September 8, 1932) was a Canadian-born American medical doctor, the first black woman to graduate from the University of Michigan Medical School.
-She founded the Nursing Program at Spelman College and was the first black faculty member at Spelman College.
+Sophia Bethena Jones (May 16, 1857 – September 9, 1932) was a British North America-born American medical doctor and the first woman of African descent to graduate from the University of Michigan Medical School.
+She founded the Nursing Program at Spelman College, where she was the first black faculty member.

 Early life

-Sophia Bethena Jones was born in Chatham, Ontario, the daughter of James Monroe Jones and Emily F. Francis Jones.
-Her father, who was a gunsmith by trade, was born in North Carolina and was one of the first black graduates of Oberlin College.
+Sophia Bethena Jones was born in Chatham, Canada West, the daughter of James Monroe Jones and Emily F. Francis Jones.
+Her father, who was a gunsmith by trade, was born in North Carolina and was one of the first African-American graduates of Oberlin College.
 He was born into an enslaved family and purchased their freedom in 1843.
-In the year Sophia was born, he was involved with John Brown's abolition activities in Canada.
+In the year Sophia was born, he was involved with John Brown's abolition activities in Canada West.

-She had three sisters: Anna Jones, Fredericka Jones, and Emma Jones, and two brothers: George Jones and James Jones.
+Jones had three sisters: Anna Jones, Fredericka Jones, and Emma Jones, and two brothers: George Jones and James Jones.
 Her sisters Anna H. Jones (1855–1932) and Fredericka F. Jones (1860–1905) both became teachers.

-Sophia B. Jones attended the University of Michigan Medical School, finishing in 1885 as the school's first black female graduate.
+Sophia B. Jones began her medical education at the University of Toronto, but she found its options for women wanting to study medicine limiting.
+Jones left to attend the University of Michigan Medical School, finishing in 1885 as the school's first female graduate of African descent.

 Career

-Sophia B. Jones became the first black faculty member at Spelman College when she was hired in 1885.
+Sophia B. Jones became the first faculty member of African descent at Spelman College when she was hired in 1885.
 While at Spelman, she organized the school's nurses training program and led their infirmary.

 After her time at Spelman, Jones worked at Wilberforce University, and practiced medicine in St. Louis, Philadelphia, and Kansas City.
 She also earned a patent in 1890 for a "Barrel trunk."

-She had a passion for prioritizing public health and attaining health equity.
-Her article, "Fifty Years of Public Negro Health," was published in 1913.
+Jones had a passion for prioritizing public health and health equity.
+Her article "Fifty Years of Public Negro Health" was published in 1913.
+This article attempted to explain the causes of increased mortality among African Americans after emancipation, such as increased infant mortality and an increase in cases of tuberculosis.
+In this article, she also advocated for more black doctors and nurses as a method of reducing mortality rates among African Americans, saying of black nurses: "Not only to her own race has she been of service, but also to the white race."